Senior Associate Vice President for University Facilities and Services

 - Ensures all new construction buildings are built to a minimum LEED silver level.

-For participation in the process or for questions, contact Jonathan McCann, Director of Operations for Planning and Project Management
+For participation in the process or for questions, contact Justin Dollard, Senior Director of Planning & Project Management

 A list of currently pre-qualified contractors is available at: Pre-Qualified Construction Contractors